potatochubtard/srpsg/README.md

 # srpsg
-A simple text-based Python rock-paper-scissors game.
+A simple text-based rock-paper-scissors game.

 # How to play?